bqworks/sliderpro/readme.txt

 10. Adding dynamic tags for sliders generated from posts.

 == Changelog ==

+= 4.8.13 =
+* sanitize shortcode elements, to prevent JavaScript code added by users who have permission to add content

 = 4.8.12 =
 * patch fancybox script, to disallow html content in captions